Artificial Intelligence for SMEs in French-speaking Switzerland: Practical Guide 2026

 - Identifying customers at risk of churn

-- Dynamically optimizing prices based on demand
+- Dynamically optimizing custom project scope based on demand

 - Detecting anomalies in financial data